otrosien/spring-statemachine-jpa-and-rest/README.md

 ## What needs improvement

-I haven't fully figured out yet, how to introspect the state machine meta model, to produce links in a more generic fashion.
+I haven't fully figured out yet how to introspect the state machine meta model, to produce links in a more generic fashion.
 Until then the `OrderEventResourceProcessor` has full knowledge of the states and transitions, and renders links accordingly.